China-India Deadlock: Boeing F/A-18 Super Hornet Joins Tender For A New Jet For The Indian Air Force

 What the American company did propose openly was the possibility of transferring the production of the F-16 to India, which would meet the technology transfer clause.
 This, along with the company’s expertise in stealth fighter production, would make it a compelling partner for India and, thus, a fierce competitor for Boeing.

 Nevertheless, the fact remains that the search for a new jet for the IAF has been convoluted and bared little in the way of results.
 Bureaucratic hurdles within the Indian government and inability to find an agreement with partners have been dragging the tender for almost two decades.
-Yet, the solution for the fighter gap issue hasn’t been found.
+The solution for the fighter gap issue hasn’t been found.

 The Super Hornet will face stiff competition in India, for sure, but if the bid goes through, the gains may be tremendous.